 What is Blue Monday?

 A travel company created Blue Monday as part of a marketing and sales campaign in 2005.
-To help the company increase sales in January, psychologist, Dr Cliff Arnell devised a formula to gage the day of the year when humans feel at their bleakest and is based on the weather, debt, salary, time since Christmas, failed resolutions, low motivation and the need to act.
+To help the company increase sales in January, psychologist Dr Cliff Arnell devised a formula to gauge the day of the year when humans feel at their bleakest and it is based on the weather, debt, salary, time since Christmas, failed resolutions, low motivation and the need to act.

 Blue Monday Nonsense